yoyowongwmy/django-chatbot/README.md

 1. use Django + React to separate the concerns of frontend and backend
 2. Implement Login feature to store conversation based on user id, so that user can track their own conversations
 3. Implement Thread with openai for each user, so that they can manage multiple conversations
+4. Store OPENAI_API_KEY in Github Secrets for better security